From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Results

-As shown in Figure~\ref{fig:layerwise_dag}, all three metrics exhibit a non-uniform layerwise pattern.
-Performance improves rapidly in the early layers, reflecting the progressive incorporation of contextual information beyond surface form, while the earliest layers remain comparatively weak, consistent with representations dominated by lexical and local features \cite{voita-etal-2019-analyzing, he2025far}.
-A broad band of intermediate layers achieves the strongest recovery of DAG geometry, with depth and distance correlations peaking concurrently and sink accuracy stabilizing at a high level.
-In the final layers, performance becomes more variable and exhibits a mild decline, which may reflect a representational shift toward objectives less directly aligned with global reasoning structure, though this interpretation remains speculative.
+As shown in Figure~\ref{fig:probe_reconstruct}(a), all three metrics exhibit a non-uniform layerwise pattern in Qwen3-14B.
+Performance improves rapidly in the early layers, reflecting the progressive incorporation of contextual information beyond surface form, while the earliest layers remain weak and dominated by lexical features \citep{voita-etal-2019-analyzing, he2025far}.
+A broad band of intermediate layers achieves the strongest recovery of DAG geometry, with all three metrics peaking concurrently around layer 25.
+In the final layers, performance mildly declines, possibly reflecting a shift toward objectives less aligned with reasoning structure, though this remains speculative.